SYEDFAIZAN1987/Customer-Churn/README.md

 ---

 ## 🤝 Contributions & Feedback
-If you'd like to contribute, suggest improvements, or have any questions, feel free to open an issue or reach out!
+If you'd like to contribute, suggest improvements, or have any questions, feel free to open an issue and please reach out via [LinkedIn](https://www.linkedin.com/in/syed-faizan/)

 ---